massimoaria/bibliometrix/README.md

 * Building and plotting matrices for co-citation, coupling, collaboration, and co-word analysis.
 Matrices are the input data for performing network analysis, multiple correspondence analysis, and any other data reduction techniques.

+**bibliometrix** inludes a **biblioshiny: bibliometrix for no-coders**

+biblioshiny is a shiny app providing a web-interface for bibliometrix.

+It supports scholars in easy use of the main features of bibliometrix:

+* Data importing and conversion to data frame collection

+* Data filtering

+* Analytics and Plots for three different level metrics:

+    - Sources

+    - Authors

+    - Documents

+* Analysis of three structures of Knowledge (K-structures):

+    - Conceptual Structure

+    - Intellectual Structure

+    - Social Strucutre

+**How to use biblioshiny**

+Please follow the biiblioshiny tutorial at www.bibliometrix.org/biblioshiny

 ## Suggested citation

 If you use this package for your research, we would appreciate a citation.